 Hour 4: The Presbytère & the Cabildo

 The former home of the priests who worked at St. Louis Cathedral has been turned into a museum housing a terrific “Living with Hurricanes” exhibit.
 It’s well worth an hour.
 If you still have time, the Cabildo museum (on the other side of St. Louis Cathedral) is where the Louisiana Purchase was signed.
 Its exhibits illustrate New Orleans and Louisiana history and culture, including Mardi Gras.
 Our favorite item?
 Napoleon Bonaparte’s death mask.
+For real.

 Hour 5: Muffuletta at Central Grocery

 Ya gotta do it.
-Gotta get a muffuletta from Central Grocery, whose version of the celebrated Italian sandwich—filled with olive salad, Italian cold cuts, and cheese—is ginormous; half is more than enough for one person.
+Gotta get a muffuletta from Central Grocery, whose version of the celebrated Italian sandwich—filled with olive salad, Italian cold cuts, and cheese—is ginormous; half is more than enough for one hungry person.
 Eat in at the tiny tables in back or thread your way through the buildings across the street to chow down along the banks of the Mississippi.

 Hour 6: Shops & Street Color on Royal Street